 AFP is sometimes tested alone, without hCG and estriol.
 Also, an additional marker can be added to the test, making the triple screen a quadruple screen.
 The substance is inhibin A, which is a glycoprotein.
-Studies have found that a greater number of markers increases the accuracy of the screening test.
+A greater number of markers raises the accuracy of the screening test.

 In a urine test, you will be asked to collect a sample of your urine in a sterile container.
 The urine is sent to a laboratory for evaluation.
 Urine tests may be done to check for:

-- Glucose—The presence of sugar in your urine indicates gestational diabetes, a type of diabetes that occurs only in pregnancy.
-If sugar is present in your urine, additional tests will be ordered to confirm the diagnosis.
+- Glucose—The presence of sugar in your urine points to gestational diabetes, a type of diabetes that happens only in pregnancy.
+If sugar is present in your urine, more tests will be ordered to confirm the diagnosis.

 - Protein—The presence of protein in your urine could be a sign of a urinary tract infection.
-Later in pregnancy, protein in the urine can signal pre-eclampsia.
+Later in pregnancy, protein in the urine can point to pre-eclampsia.
 This condition causes a sudden rise in blood pressure and may cause excessive weight gain.

 - Ketones—The presence of ketones in your urine is a sign that your body is breaking down fats instead of carbohydrates for energy.
 This can mean that you are not getting enough to eat or you are dehydrated.
 This may be present in diabetes.

-- Bacteria—The presence of significant numbers of bacteria in your urine is a sign of potential urinary tract infection.
-You may be prescribed antibiotics to treat the infection.
+- Bacteria—The presence of significant numbers of bacteria in your urine is a sign of a potential urinary tract infection.
+You may be given antibiotics to treat the infection.
 Group B streptococcal infection can also be identified in a urine test.